 There are five costs for companies, when applicable:

 - Once per certification cycle, the Supply Chain Risk Assessment (SCRA) fee of US$100 per site will be charged to cover administrative costs.
-Note: In order to make the transition process easier for all companies, RA will not require the SCRA processing fee to be paid during the transition year against the new 2020 Sustainable Agriculture Standard.
+Note: In order to make the transition process easier for all companies, RA will not require the SCRA processing fee to be paid during the transition year for registrations prior to July 1st, 2022 against the new 2020 Sustainable Agriculture Standard.

 - Companies whose SCRA results indicate that they require an audit must pay for supply chain audit fees from the Rainforest Alliance authorized certification body of their choice.
 The Rainforest Alliance does not regulate these costs.
 The fees vary significantly depending on the locations, size and complexity of the company’s operations Companies whose SCRA indicates “very low risk” will receive an Endorsement and are not required to have an audit, in that case audit fees do not apply.